 Researchers Spot Massive Black Hole In Double 'Burp'

-A giant black hole located at the center of a galaxy 800 million light years from Earth has been caught on camera letting out not one, but two massive "burps" of highly charged particles.
+A giant black hole located at the center of a galaxy 800 million light-years from Earth has been caught on camera letting out not one, but two massive "burps" of highly charged particles.

 It is the first time astronomers have viewed the phenomenon twice in the same black hole.